Self-Enhancing Multi-filter Sequence-to-Sequence Model: Multi-filter Network Architecture

 \subsection{Training Decoders}

 We construct a set of decoders $Q = \{Q_i, i = 1,...,n\}$ to construct output sequences from the latent space representations.
 We apply the clustering algorithm to divide the enhanced latent space $Z_T$ into subspaces.
-Then, we assign a decoder from the decoder set $Q$ to each subspaces.
-The decoder is concentrating on the data within the subspace it is assigned to.
-To distinguish from the dummy decoder $Q_0$, we denote the decoders from set $Q$ as \textit{filters}.
+Then, we assign a decoder from the decoder set $Q$ to each subspace.
+Each decoder concentrates on the data within the subspace it is assigned to.
+All the decoders are identical to the dummy decoder.
+However, to distinguish from the dummy decoder $Q_0$, we denote the decoders from set $Q$ as \textit{filters}.

-Suppose the data record is assigned to the $i^{th}$ cluster by the cluster classifier.
-For each RNN cell in the filter $Q_j$, it takes in the output, hidden state, and cell state from the previous RNN cell and generate new output and states.

 In the training stage, we apply the cluster classifier $C$ to divide the data into $n$ clusters.
 We set up $n$ filters corresponding to $n$ clusters.
 All the filters are initially the same, but we optimize their trainable weights independently.
 We extract the data records from cluster $c_i$ to train the filter $Q_i$.
 We use the Negative Likelihood Loss as presented in Equation \ref{eq:nll} to update the weights in the filters.
-Note that the NLLoss for each filter is computed separately, hence the gradient updates for each filter are independent.
-Through the entire training procedure, the parameters in the encoder $R$ and the enhancer $T$ are fixed, thus they will not be updated.
+Note that the NLLoss for each filter is computed separately; hence the gradient updates for each filter are independent.
+Through the entire training procedure, the parameters in the encoder $R$ and the enhancer $T$ are fixed; thus they will not be updated.

 In the evaluation stage, we first encode and obtain the representation $r_e$ from the latent space $Z_T$.
 Then, we apply the cluster classifier $C$ to determine which cluster the input data belongs to.
 Once the cluster $c_i$ is determined, we use the corresponding filter $Q_i$ to construct the output sequence.